-“Current income” is the investment objective of investors which to receive income on a regular basis.
+“Current income” is the investment objective of investors wishing to receive income on a regular basis.

-Investors who have this objective look for a regular source of income to cover their living expenses, among others.
-They establish a constant income stream that provides cash for certain current needs, such as tuition for their children’s education, payment for housing or car loan amortization, or monthly household expenses.
+Investors who have this objective look for a regular source of income primarily to cover their living expenses, among others.
+They establish a constant income stream that provides cash for certain current needs, such as tuition for their children’s education, payment for housing or car loan, or monthly household expenses.

 3. Capital Appreciation

-“Capital appreciation” is the need to grow, rather than simply preserve, capital in the long term.
+“Capital appreciation” is the need to grow, rather than simply preserve, one’s capital in the long term.

 Investors with a capital appreciation objective should understand that money must be invested for the long-term and that daily market fluctuations should not be feared.
-A suggested time horizon for people with this objective is around 5 to 10 years, which means they should remain invested for that amount of time in order to reach the full potential of their investment.
+A suggested time horizon for investors with this objective is around 5 to 10 years, which means they should remain invested for that period of time in order to reach the full potential of their investment.